 - East Indian Flute Music – The beautiful bansari bamboo flute transports you to another time and place.
 The influence of music is a powerful one, and this unique form has deeply relaxed countless listeners for thousands of years.
 It is widely depicted in ancient Buddhist, Hindu, and Jain temple paintings, and its sound is almost synonymous with meditation.

 - Tibetan Bowls, Rain and Thunder – Rain is both cleansing and calming to hear.
 Nature’s shower.
 Let your worries be washed away, additionally, with the ancient, vibrational sound of Tibetan singing bowls.

 - Create Your Personal Inner Sanctuary – This guided audio may be the best self-defense against stress, as it makes you the ultimate, and central location of inner peace.
 No matter where you are, or what challenge you may face, once you know how to access your internal safe-space, you will always have a refuge.

-Medical students are known to maintain higher stress levels, then non-medical students.
-A group of them were tested and the results showed that “10-20 minutes of daily mindfulness meditation for 30 days, using a mobile phone application, decreased perceived stress and improved well-being for (the students).”
+Medical students are known to maintain higher stress levels than non-medical students.
+Therefore, a group of them was tested.
+The results showed that “10-20 minutes of daily mindfulness meditation for 30 days, using a mobile phone application, decreased perceived stress and improved well-being for (the students).”

 Our mental and physical health requires that we regularly access states of relaxation.
-Fortunately, earbuds paired with our audio meditations, are all you need to enjoyably shift from stressed to serene.
-By allowing your body to relax, you are also making it more resilient to stress, and protecting it from related illnesses.
-Because stress is so wide-spread and pervasive, it is best to adopt stress-relief as a lifestyle.
-Everyday, set aside time to expand yourself and your senses.
+Fortunately, earbuds paired with our audio meditations are all you need to shift from stressed to serene enjoyably.
+By allowing your body to relax, you make it more resilient to stress and protect it from related illnesses.
+Because stress is so widespread, it is best to adopt stress relief as a lifestyle.
+Every day, set aside time to expand yourself and your senses.